coby101/soft_sim.rails/ReadMe.md

 ### Product
 After executing the above, the rails generator will have produced these files:
+(NB controller and view directories are not represented here pending refactor)
 ```
 <you>:~/soft-sim/implementations/demo/ror$ find . -name '*.rb' | xargs wc -l
     20 ./app/controllers/framework_controller.rb